 - Implied Death Threat: Walt's "theory" about why Victor was killed because he "flew too close to the sun" is very foreboding.

 - Manipulative Bastard: Walt makes small talk with Jesse about his relationship with Andrea, supposedly imparting advice on being an open book with your significant other about your criminal activities, but is really doing it to distance Jesse from her.

 - Match Cut: An audio version, between Al Pacino firing his machine gun in the climax of Scarface (1983), and a money counter.

-- Nice Job Breaking It, Hero!: In-universe.
-When Walt moans about how they made more money cooking for Gus, Mike replies, "Then maybe you shouldn't have killed him."
+- Nice Job Breaking It, Hero: In-universe.
+When Walt moans about how they made more money cooking for Gus, Mike replies, "You don't like paying 20 percent?
+Maybe you shouldn't have killed the guy"

 - "No. Just...
 No" Reaction: Walt and Jesse's reaction to Saul proposing using Danny's laser tag arena as a cook site.Saul: All I'm asking is that you keep an open mind.
 Danny's already set some space aside behind the skiball games.

 - Rapid-Fire "Shut Up!": Skyler is at her wits' end over Walt moving back into the house, so when Marie scolds her over her smoking habit, it proves to be the Rage Breaking Point that pushes her into a nervous breakdown:Skyler: Shut up.

 Marie: What?
 I'm sorry, please don't speak to me like that.
 I am simply saying that—